maitreverge/minishell_101/ressources/maitreverge/README.md

 The `ttyslot` function is a standard C function that returns the index of the current user's terminal in the system's utmp file (a record of all logins and logouts).

-- ***Function Description***:: `ttyslot` returns the index of the current user's terminal in the system's `utmp` file.
+- ***Function Description***: `ttyslot` returns the index of the current user's terminal in the system's `utmp` file.
 If the user is not logged in, or the process is not attached to a terminal, or an error occurred, it returns 0.

 - ***Prototype***: `int ttyslot(void);`